deep PACO: Combining statistical models with deep learning for exoplanet detection and characterization in direct

 In high-contrast imaging, obtaining real ground-truth data is a twofold challenge.

 First, the overall number of positive samples is limited as relatively few point-like sources have been confirmed to date.
 Second, negative samples are hard to define since some undiscovered sources might be present in the observed data.
 To overcome these difficulties, we adopt the following training strategy: the training set consists of $S$ pairs $\lbrace {\widebreve{\V r}^{[s]} ; \V y^{[s]}} \rbrace_{s=1:S}$ of samples resulting from the massive injection of synthetic point-like sources.
 In this framework, $\widebreve{\V r}^{[s]} \in \mathbb{R}^{N \times T}$ represents observations, with injected synthetic sources, that have been pre-processed.
-The quantity $\V y^{[s]} \in \llbracket 0, 1 \rrbracket^M$ is the ground-truth map pointing the injection locations.
+The quantity $\V y^{[s]} \in \llbracket 0, 1 \rrbracket^M$ is the ground-truth map pointing the injection locations of any synthetic training source falling within the field of view at least in one temporal frame.
+The ground truth map is built for a given (and arbitrary) orientation of the field of view, e.g. aligned with the true North.
 The implemented simulation process is quite realistic since the injected source signature corresponds to the off-axis PSF of the target star usually measured just before or just after the main sequence of observations by decentering the coronagraph.

 Second, the nuisance component varies drastically from one observation to the other, as it is highly dependent on the observing conditions, the magnitude of the star, and the instrument settings.
 As a consequence, we follow an observation-dependent approach, and train a different model on each observation.
 It means that the model parameters (except algorithmic and optimization hyper-parameters, see Sect. \ref{subsubsec:implementation_details_step2}) are optimized from scratch for each dataset.